tomnz/pilight/README.md

 And

-    python manage.py runserver
+    python manage.py runserver 0.0.0.0:8000

-> Note: `lightdriver` and `runserver` are both blocking commands that run until stopped, which is why they must be in separate console windows. `lightdriver` performs the actual running of the lights, and `runserver` serves the configuration UI.
+> Note: `lightdriver` and `runserver` are both blocking commands that run until stopped, which is why they must be in separate console windows.
+We bind `runserver` to 0.0.0.0:8000 so that it can be accessed from other devices on the network, not just localhost.
+This is useful for controlling PiLight from your phone or computer.

 That's it!
 You should now be able to access the interface to control the lights by accessing [http://localhost:8000/](http://localhost:8000/).